LafayeYoan/POP3_ClientServer/README.md

 ## Installation

-- Create a new JavaFX project on your IDE (Netbeans, IntelliJ, ...)
+- Create a new Java project on your IDE (Netbeans, IntelliJ, ...)
 - Download the sources inside your src directory
 - Run the server app and test it with the client